-- narrow traffic lanes on Marine Drive to expand Bikelane and sidewalk - provide better signage directing cyclists to Bikeways - provide buffer between vehicles and bicycles on Marine Drive - remove cars parking in bikelane - provide more traffic calming on bike routes especially on 37th to deal with school traffic - show alternative routes to avoid steep hills and other barriers (e.g. 45th instead of 37th for steep sections) - provide an east-west Greenway along King Edward or 16th - consider 43rd or 45th as a good biking and walking route - add a route for cyclists near 41st (e.g. 40th or 42nd)
+narrow traffic lanes on Marine Drive to expand Bikelane and sidewalk provide better signage directing cyclists to Bikeways provide buffer between vehicles and bicycles on Marine Drive - remove cars parking in bikelane show alternative routes to avoid steep hills and other barriers (e.g. 45th instead of 37th for steep sections)

+• provide more traffic calming on bike routes especially on 37th to deal with school traffic provide an east-west Greenway along King Edward or 16th add a route for cyclists near 41st (e.g. 40th or 42nd)